 Balancing the Management of One’s Estate with Ataraxia

 Philodemus agreed with other philosophers that no one can manage our property as well as we would and with as much attention and care, therefore we should manage our estate directly.
-However, the micromanagement of a large estate is cumbersome and not conducive to a hedonic life of tranquility and joy.
+However, the micromanagement of a large estate is cumbersome and not conducive to a life of tranquility and pleasure.
 He advises assistance (the use of bailiffs or overseers) in management of a large estate.

 One curious and worth-sharing piece of advise that we get from Philodemus has to do with how some things cause pain when present, but cause even more pain when absent and, therefore, shouldn’t be avoided.
 This is the case with health, which requires some work and some inconvenience to secure, but without it we suffer greatly.
 It is also the case with family members and friends who oftentimes are difficult to understand and to get along with, but whom we miss when absent.